hvsharma/impartus-scrapper/README.md

 # Impartus Scraper

-This is a scraper for the Impartus Lecture Capture system deployed in BITS Pilani Hyderabad Campus.
-No more crying when Impartus servers crash during exam time because of overload.
-You can even access lectures from previous years in case your current prof sucks :P
+This is a scraper for the Impartus Lectures system.

 This is taken from https://github.com/iamkroot/ilc-scraper .
 All credits to that guy!